 Contactless payments are possible with the NFC (near-field communication) technology.
 That’s the reason why they are also termed as NFC payments.

 NFC payments are used in many countries.
 For example, in China it’s used as a mode of payment in public transport.
 Similarly, in London the NFC payments is used in the bus and tube stations.
 In Japan this technology is used to provide information about the identity cards.

 UK finance represent a cluster of financial institutions and banks and it has predicted that around 36% of total payments will be made through NFC powered contactless cards by the year 2027.

 Dominance of mobile wallets

 According to a report by RetailDive, around 2.1 billion customers are using mobile wallets in 2019.
 And this number is bound to increase in 2020.
 A mobile wallet solution is nothing but a mobile application that tries to mimic an actual physical wallet.
 With the help of a mobile wallet, you can send money to other users, receive money from other users, and store money inside the wallet.
 Not only that, with the help of a mobile wallet, a user can also pay utility bills, buy tickets, get rewards, and many more.

-Big companies like Apple, Google, and Samsung have their mobile wallets.
+As per Appventurez, mobile wallet transaction volume will grow at 274.4 billion (approx.).
+That is why many big companies such as Apple, Google, and Samsung have started providing mobile wallets to encash this transact.
 However, all those wallets are brand and company specific.
 In coming years, more companies will try to create their own brand-specific wallet.

 Companies can easily assess the customer’s usage with the help of a mobile wallet.
 There are several players that are involved in a mobile wallet.
 For example, a mobile wallet is developed by one company let’s say Google.
 Then the loyalty cards and credit cards are created by some other company.
 There are also many merchants which uses the same Google wallet.